XSlayerDzX/XSlayerDzX/README.md

 **CS Student @ ESI-SBA · Machine Learning & Reinforcement Learning**

-I just wrapped up my second year of preparatory school with a project I'm genuinely proud of — building an autonomous Clash Royale AI agent from scratch, paired with a full web platform to monitor it.
+I just wrapped up with a project I'm genuinely proud of — building an autonomous Clash Royale AI agent from scratch, paired with a full web platform to monitor it.
 Currently deepening my foundations in ML, CV, and RL while working on whatever grabs my attention next.